kubeflow/website/content/en/docs/distributions/charmed/install-kubeflow.md

 #### More documentation

-For more documentation visit [Charmed Kubeflow docs](https://charmed-kubeflow.io/docs)
+For more documentation, visit the [Charmed Kubeflow website](https://charmed-kubeflow.io/docs).

 #### Having issues?